Do not visit/use scam websites offering to generate Bitcoins

 What is the "Generate Bitcoin" scam?

-As mentioned in the introduction, "Generate Bitcoin" is a scam that cannot generate Bitcoins and will not transfer them to the users.
-Regardless of whether the fee is paid or not - users will not receive the promised cryptocurrency.
-The requested transaction payment is small in comparison to the promised "profit"; it is intended to make the scam appear worthwhile and lure as many victims as possible.
-Hence, by using "Generate Bitcoin" users can only experience financial loss.
-Cryptocurrencies are of particular interest to scammers/ cyber criminals, as transactions of them are difficult/impossible to trace.
-This makes prosecuting the criminals and/or victims regaining their losses - impossible.
+Regardless of whether the fee is paid or not, users will not receive the promised cryptocurrency.
+The requested transaction payment is small in comparison to the promised "profit" - this is intended to make the scam appear worthwhile and lure as many victims as possible.

 Name | Generate Bitcoin scam website |